ksing/optiver-optitrade-challenge/README.md

 ## Before you start

-**VERY IMPORTANT**: Come by our booth to get login credentials for the exchange.

 Before you start, **have a look at [OptiverChallenge_HowTo.pdf](https://github.com/jundl77/optiver-optitrade-challenge/blob/master/OptiverChallenge_HowTo.pdf)** for some basic background knowledge on what an exchange is, how an order book works, and how you are supposed to interpret bid and ask prices that you recieve from the exchange.